Bluepr-nt/semver-manager/README.md

 ## Features
 ### Implemented
 - Fetch
-  The fetch command allows to fetch semantic versions from multiple platforms and filter them The fetch command is automatically chained with the filter command
+  The fetch command allows to fetch semantic versions from multiple platforms and filter them.
+  The fetch command is automatically chained with the filter command

   Platforms: